Where should a radon test be placed?

 - Place the test kit on a shelf or table against an interior wall that is free from ventilation sources like vents or air returns.
 Keep the test at least three feet away from all windows, doorways, and exterior walls.
 Placing the test in a draft or near a window introduces too much fresh air to accurately measure your indoor air levels.
 Going in and out of the house won't hurt, but for short term measurements, QuickScreen and Rapidos, keep windows closed during the test period for accurate readings.

-- Place the test at any height that is at least three feet above the floor and two feet below the ceiling.
+- Place the test at least 20 inches above the floor and two feet below the ceiling.
 Make sure pets, children, and family members can't move it or play with it.

 - "Should I hang the radon detector?"
 It's not necessary, but it is easy thanks to the hook built into the top of our detectors.
 The results will be the same as long as you follow the placement tips.
 This is a great option if you're lacking free table space or need to keep the tests away from curious pets.